 You need a college or university degree to enter the tourism sector.

-No. Most entry-level jobs do not require a degree.
+Most entry-level jobs do not require a degree.
 Tourism offers more opportunities than many industries to people who do not have a post-secondary education.
 However, as you will read below, tourism training and education is important to grow and move up in the sector.

 You get to talk to a lot of interesting people from different places when you work in the tourism sector.

-Yes.
 Most employees in the tourism sector meet groups of diverse people from different cities and countries.
 This may be face-to-face; this may be over the phone.
 Some people hope that they will meet a lot of celebrities or other powerful people.
 Though this may happen occasionally, most people you meet will be ordinary citizens.

 Most tourism jobs become routine and predictable after awhile.

-No, not usually.
+Not usually.
 Though the specific tasks of your job may become easier over time, there is one element of most tourism jobs that will never be totally predictable: people.
 Tourism is a very people-oriented business.
 You will likely be in constant interaction with other employees or customers.
 People can always surprise you - with their comments, their complaints and their reactions.
 This can be stressful, but it is rarely boring.

 Taking tourism-related courses will help you move up to higher level tourism jobs.

-Yes.
 Even though they are not usually an initial requirement, employers will always be impressed to see someone who has taken or is taking tourism courses.
 This shows you are serious about the industry.
 Once hired, it is important to keep taking as much tourism training and course work as you can.
 Some employers will provide this training at work or pay for you to take course elsewhere.
 If they don't, try to do course work on your own.
 This will make you more skilled and more attractive when you apply for new jobs in or outside your company.

 You can expect to be given a management job once you graduate from a college program in tourism management.

-No. Industry leaders become frustrated with people who think they can, with no on-the-job experience, step into a management job just because they have a degree.
+Industry leaders become frustrated with people who think they can, with no on-the-job experience, step into a management job just because they have a degree.
 With a degree you should be able to move up faster and further.
 Nevertheless, as so many say, you have to be willing to "pay your dues".

 People with tourism experience can apply their skills to jobs around the world.